History of Bogotá: Travelers and customs painters

 During the first half of the nineteenth century, the first republican travelers and other visitors fascinated by nature, people and uses left large aquarelle drawing collections witnessing works, garments, uses and costumes, transportation ways, festivities and forms of life observed around them.
-Around the same time, other travelers and literates illustrated the same topics under written text such as «Los bogas del río Magdalena» (Magdalena River paddlers) by Rufino José Cuervo in 1840, and many diaries and travel books.
+Around the same time, other travelers and literates illustrated the same topics under written text such as «Los bogas del río Magdalena» (Magdalena River paddlers) by Rufino Cuervo y Barreto in 1840, and many diaries and travel books.

 Best known travelers were Walhous Mark (1817–1895) whose excellent aquarelles constitute valuable testimony of Colombia at that time, Alfredo J. Gustin, César Sighinolfi, León Gautier, Luis Ramelli and many other.
 Some remained in the country and founded schools and academies of art to communicate their technical and artistic knowledge.
 Mexican Santiago Felipe Gutiérrez was the foreign artist of greater influence at the time.
 In 1881 he founded Gutiérrez Academy which became National University School of Beaux Arts.